-Welcome to the latest installment of our Rapid Developer series.
+Welcome to the latest installment of our maker profiles.
 As you may know by now, this series profiles the people behind the Mendix apps: their background, what they’ve built and what makes them tick (besides delivering projects six times faster than using traditional development approaches).

 Today, we’re highlighting Kilian Croese, Certified Mendix Business Engineer & Mendix Trainer at our partner Capgemini.
 A long-time Mendix developer who has worked on many complex projects and presented at Mendix World 2014, Kilian has a lot of great insight to offer to the community and new Mendix users.
 Enjoy!

 1. What is your education and professional background?
 Did you have any prior development experience?

 I graduated from Delft University of Technology with a Bachelor’s Degree in Computer Science.
 While I mainly used Java, the focus on my studies was a general understanding of how software works, and the core principles behind programming languages.

 My first development experience was actually before my Bachelor’s.
 I started an online forum using phpBB for the youth of my church.
 I added all kinds of functionality by applying custom mods, where I had to change the code using a copy paste tutorial.
 Eventually, I wanted to better understand what was going on, so I started learning online about SQL and PHP.
 During my studies, I worked for a small e-learning company where I developed a custom CMS and gained experience using PHP/SQL/HTML/CSS.

 After university, I spent two years in Moscow doing missionary work.
 When I returned home, I was at a crossroads: do I get my Master’s Degree or start working in IT?
 I decided to get a job where I could develop myself.
 I joined Capgemini in 2011 and have been working there since.